postgresml/pgcat/README.md

 All queries will be `SELECT` only (`-S`) just so disks don't get in the way, since the dataset will be effectively all in RAM.

+My setup:

+- 8 cores, 16 hyperthreaded (AMD Ryzen 5800X)
+- 32GB RAM (doesn't matter for this benchmark, except to prove that Postgres will fit the whole dataset into RAM)

 ### PgBouncer

 #### Config